We have released an alpha version of a general-purpose

 Chase Million and Michael St. Clair have joined the Mars 2020 mission as Collaborators on the Science Team.
 They will develop software to assist with the scientific analysis of rover data under the direction of Mastcam-Z Co-I Melissa Rice (Western Washington University).

-(GALEX Legacy Catalog) project for funding, with our founder Chase Million as PI and in
+Catalog) project for funding, with our founder Chase Million as

-its decade-long mission.
-GLCat will be the most extensive UV sky catalog ever produced, correcting
+GLCat will be the most extensive UV sky catalog ever produced,

 Read excerpts from our proposal for more information.